-Specifies the IP address of the PEM server.
+Specifies the IP address of the PEM backend database server.
 This parameter is required.

-Specifies the port that PEM monitors for connections.
+Specifies the port of the PEM backend database server.
 The default value is 5432.

 Specifies the complete path to the directory in which certificates will be created.
 If you do not provide a path, certificates will be created in: On Linux, ~/.pem On Windows, %APPDATA%/pem

-Specifies a user-friendly name that will be displayed in the PEM Browser tree control.
+Specifies a user-friendly name for the agent that will be displayed in the PEM Browser tree control.
 The default is the system hostname.

 The name of the group in which the agent will be displayed.

 Enable the enable-heartbeat-connection parameter to create a dedicated heartbeat connection between PEM Agent and server to update the active status.
-The default value is No.
+The default value is False.

 Before any changes are made on the PEM database, the connecting agent is

 authenticated with the PEM database server.
 When invoking the pemworker